Authentication Operations

 and password

 .
 On success, it will return the logged in user as well as a token that can be used to authenticate.
 In the GraphQL and REST APIs, this operation also automatically sets an HTTP-only cookie including the user's token.
-If you pass an Express res
+If you pass a res

 to the Local API operation, Payload will set a cookie there as well.